Khushi-Kucheria/SoC-2025-SuperMario_RL/README.md

 ### Week 5: Training PPO Models for Super Mario Bros

-The `week_5.ipynb` notebook showcases successful training of PPO agents for Super Mario Bros using different movement sets and on a different level, building upon the environment setup.
+The `training.py` showcases successful training of PPO agents for Super Mario Bros using different movement sets and on a different level, building upon the environment setup.

 * **Environment Preparation**: Similar to Week 3, the environment is wrapped with `JoypadSpace`, `ResizeObservation` (to 84x84), `GrayScaleObservation` (keeping dimensions), `Monitor` (for logging stats), `DummyVecEnv`, and `VecFrameStack` (n\_stack=4).